cortex-lab/phy/docs/gui.md

 ## Adding actions

-An **action** is a Python function that can be run by the user by clicking on a button or pressing a keyboard shortcut.
+An **action** is a Python function that the user can run from the menu bar or with a keyboard shortcut.
 You can create an `Actions` object to specify a list of actions attached to a GUI.

 ```python
 >>> from phy.gui import Actions